bindiyakamal/Bellabeat/README.md

 **Conclusion:**

-Knowing that our main target are youngesters and adult women I encourage to continue finding trends  able to create a marketing stragety focused on them.After analysising and  results we get , I have come up with recommendations for Bellabeat to develop their marketing strategies.
+Knowing that our main target is young and adult women, I continue to find trends to create a marketing strategy focused on them.
+After analyzing the results we get, I have come up with recommendations for Bellabeat to develop their marketing strategies.

 * The average number of users who walk a few steps per day is 7,638.
 We can encourage customers to reach at least 8,000 steps daily by sending them alarms or daily notifications if they haven't reached the target, and Bellabeat can suggest their users take at least 8,000 steps per day by explaining the benefits that come with it, posting motivational and inspirational posts, or giving pop-up messages for their users as a push.

-* Based on our results we can see that users sleep less than 8 hours a day.
-They could set up a desired time to go to sleep and receive a notification minutes before, going to sleep.
-Also offer helpfull resources to help customers sleep for example like  podcasts with relaxing music, sleep tips.

-* Bellabeat can suggests diet plan for different users, weight loss diet, weight gaining diets .

 * Participants seem to be the least active on Sundays.
 Bellabeat can use this to motivate users to go out and continue exercising on Sundays.

+* Based on our results, we can see that users sleep less than 8 hours a day.
+They could set up a desired time to go to sleep and receive a notification minutes before going to sleep.
+Also offer helpful resources to help customers sleep, for example, podcasts with relaxing music and sleeping tips.

+* Bellabeat can suggest diet plans for users with different needs, like weight loss diets and weight gain diets.

 * The majority of participants are lightly active.
 Bellabeat should offer a progression system in the app to encourage participants to become at least fairly active.

 * Some people can get unmotivated by notifications, so for this matter, we could give them daily coupons or offers by conducting small games for a limited period of time.
 The game would consist of reaching different levels based on the number of steps walked every day.
 For each level, the user would win a certain amount of stars or coins that would be made available for merchandise or discounts on other Bellabeat products.